giussepi/INCREMENTAL-LC-KSVD/README.md

 This implementation is a translation of the matlab code released by the authors on [http://users.umiacs.umd.edu/~zhuolin/projectlcksvd.html](http://users.umiacs.umd.edu/~zhuolin/projectlcksvd.html).

-Thee results on Caltech101 using 30 training samples are consistent with those reported by the [authors](http://users.umiacs.umd.edu/~zhuolin/projectlcksvd.html)
+The results on Caltech101 using 30 training samples are consistent with those reported by the [authors](http://users.umiacs.umd.edu/~zhuolin/projectlcksvd.html)

 | Best recognition rate (accuracy) | Iteration |
 |:-----------------------:|:-----------:|